eclipse-volttron/volttron-bacnet-proxy/docs/source/index.rst

 |BACnet Change of Value Communications|

-Change of Value Services added in version 0.5 of the BACnet Proxy and version 3.2 of the Platform Driver.

 There are a variety of scenarios in which a user may desire data from some BACnet device point values to be published independently of the regular scrape interval.
 Bacpypes provides a "ChangeOfValueServices" (hereby referred to as 'COV') module, which enables a device to push updates to the platform.